 Things to do at the Krka Waterfalls

-If you arrive to Krka National Park via boat from Skradin, the first attraction you’ll arrive to will be the famous Skradinski Buk Waterfall.
+If you arrive in Krka National Park via boat from Skradin, the first attraction you’ll arrive at will be the famous Skradinski Buk Waterfall.
 If you arrive via Lozovac, you’ll be in the upper part of the park by the watermill.
 Let’s take a look at some of the things to do with your day trip to Krka from Split.

 1. Walk the Skradinski Buk circuit

-Regardless if you enter through Skradin or Lozovac, you’ll want to follow the signs that read “Smjer Obilaska,” meaning “Walk this way.”
-These signs will take you through the most iconic views of the park, much of which is along a low lying wooden boardwalk.
+Regardless of whether you enter through Skradin or Lozovac, you’ll want to follow the signs that read “Smjer Obilaska,” meaning “Walk this way.”
+These signs will take you through the most iconic views of the park, much of which is along a low-lying wooden boardwalk.
 It was so neat being just inches above fish swimming in crystal clear water!